MengpingJiang/mengpingjiang.github.io/_pages/join.md

 ## Open Positions

-We are always interested in outstanding students and researchers.
+We are actively seeking highly motivated and enthusiastic postdoctoral fellows and graduate students to join our team, and we provide a supportive environment and value the continued growth and success of all lab personnel.

 ### Graduate Students

 ### Postdoctoral Researchers
+We are interested in postdocs with expertise in systems neuroscience or computational neuroscience. ​

 ### Research Assistants

 Interested applicants should send:

 - CV
-- Research statement
+- a summary of your current and future research interests
-- Contact information for references
+- Contact information for references (three references)

+to mpjiang2021@163.com